davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 SHOULD mitigate the denial-of-service attack in other ways.
 This section describes alternate mitigation and partial mitigation strategies.

+## Verify Signatures First

+X.509 validators SHOULD verify signatures in certification paths before or in conjunction with policy verification.
+This limits the attack to entities in control of CA certificates.
+For some applications, this may be sufficient to mitigate the attack.
+However, other applications may still be impacted.
+For
+example:

+* Any application that evaluates an untrusted PKI, such as a hosting provider that evaluates a customer-supplied PKI

+* Any application that evaluates an otherwise trusted PKI, but where untrusted entities have technically-constrained intermediate certificates where policy mapping and path length are unconstrained.

 ## Limit Certificate Depth

 The policy tree grows exponentially in the depth of a certification path, so